telerik/ajax-docs/controls/radiobuttonlist/client-side-programming/events/onitemmouseout.md

 ---
-title: OnClientMouseOut
+title: OnItemMouseOut
-page_title: OnClientMouseOut | RadRadioButtonList for ASP.NET AJAX Documentation
+page_title: OnItemMouseOut | RadRadioButtonList for ASP.NET AJAX Documentation
-description: OnClientMouseOut
+description: OnItemMouseOut
-slug: radiobuttonlist/client-side-programming/events/onclientmouseout
+slug: radiobuttonlist/client-side-programming/events/onitemmouseout
-tags: onclientmouseout
+tags: onitemmouseout
 published: True
 position: 9
 ---

-# OnClientMouseOut
+# OnItemMouseOut

-The **mouseOut** event is fired when the user moves the mouse pointer away from an item in **RadRadioButtonList**.
+The **itemMouseOut** event is fired when the user moves the mouse pointer away from an item in **RadRadioButtonList**.

 The event handler receives two parameters: